Introduction

 php artisan migrate

-Update your Supervisor configuration to run Horizon instead of the default worker.
+We can then update the Supervisor configuration to run Horizon instead of the default worker for more sophisticated queue management.

 8. Scaling Workers